 Unlike the standard design of diaphragms, Tapflo supply diaphragms that are manufactured from chemically bonded components with fabric reinforcement and a steel core, which attaches to the diaphragm shaft.
 The steel core does not go through the whole diaphragm, which ensures no liquid comes into contact with the metal nut and seal.
 This prevents leakage through the diaphragm into the air side of the pump, making it clearly a superior design of diaphragm.
 Under specific test conditions, Tapflo Diaphragms have been tested to last up to 80 million cycles before failure and, according to customer testimonials, can last up to 2-3 times longer than our competition.

-To facilitate a preventative maintenance schedule, you can install our Life Counter which registers the amount of strokes the pump has made since its install or last diaphragm change.
-This means that your process isn’t interrupted by undesirable down times, which can result in losses of production and expensive downtime.
+To facilitate a preventative maintenance schedule, you can install our Life Counter which registers the number of strokes the pump has made since its install or last diaphragm change.
+This means that your process isn’t interrupted by undesirable downtimes, which can result in losses of production and expensive downtime.
 The counter can be re-set via a removable key once the diaphragms have been replaced.